Case Study: CeX

-Over the years, the buy, sell or exchange concept of the CeX business model has attracted franchisees (through FDS franchise media), from a variety of backgrounds, all of who share the CeX passion of providing quality entertainment goods at affordable prices.
+Over the years, the buy, sell or exchange concept of the CeX business model has attracted franchisees (through AFC), from a variety of backgrounds, all of who share the CeX passion of providing quality entertainment goods at affordable prices.
 The CeX business tends to attract passionate, hardworking men and women from diverse backgrounds.

 With the CeX business model continuing to thrive in both good and bad economic times and proving to be increasingly popular with the conscientious shopper, the future looks bright for CeX franchisees.

 Hugh Man, Franchise Director, comments: “I was very excited about franchising CeX, as we had been preparing for the moment when the business was mature enough to replicate.
 It has been a steep learning curve but a fascinating and exciting journey.